HeinoPortfolio/Continuing-Education/README.md

  * Professional Certificates
     - coming soon
 5. ### Undergraduate work:
  * [Undergraduate work](https://github.com/HeinoPortfolio/Undergraduate_Work) - An assortment of undergraduate work.
 This work was done while pursuing a bachelor's degree in information systems or software development.
+This repository contians content that pertains to courses that covered software engineering, programming languages (Python and Java), Android development, and information systems topics.